khyathibalusu/Traffic-Collisions-in-Los-Angeles/README.md

 ## Data cleaning to-do list:
 (Add items that need to be addressed in order to clean the data.
 If you've also handled the cleaning, upload/update cleaning code, and comment what you've done.)

+MO Codes (Many missing)
+LA Specific PLans (we don't know what it is?)

+## Questions to Answer
+District which reported the most?
+Is there a relationship between time and locaion?
+More accidents in particular areas, given particular time?
+Which location has most accidents?
+At what time do most accidents occur?
+Zipcode frequency of accident?
+Victim age and time relationship?
+Area name
+Who gets in a crash in a parking lot?
+Victim demographics - who gets into crashes?
+Which council districts appear most often?

 ---
 ## Project Timeline: